OSVR/libfunctionality/README.md

 libfunctionality
 ================

-A minimal library for dynamically-loaded or statically-linked functionality modules.
+A minimal library for dynamically-loaded or statically-linked functionality modules, which we call **plugins**.
+What you do with them and how you interact with them is your business.
+How you load them is ours.

 License: Apache 2.0